-Choose Goodnight Universe for an emotional, inventive narrative with strong voice acting and webcam immersion.
-Skip it if you want demanding gameplay, broad choice consequences, or polished console controls.
+Choose Goodnight Universe for a short, inventive, emotionally rich narrative adventure with standout voice acting and webcam-driven immersion.
+Skip it if you need challenging gameplay, strong console controls, or a perfectly paced story.

 Best for